 Yes, SOME jobs have been OK — in 1989 I got a chance to do some freelance work for the Review and Herald in Maryland on their “Evidences: The Record of the Flood” video — I’ve owned several motorcycles, mainly because I was TOO POOR to afford a car!
 (Then there was the time in 1982 when I ran over a nail on the freeway and had my rear tire blow out . . . ! ) I just did the line inking of the sectional diagrams on Mark Ford’s Evidences video.

 BELOW: My favorite art desk!
 Most of my life I have just used a lap board to draw on — but in 1981 I found this great drafting table in a used furniture store!
 All those drawers were GREAT!
 Unfortunately, in 1985 when I left California I had to sell the table — and I’ve regretted it ever since!
 Someday I’d really like to find another one of these desks!

-BIO concluded in Part 6 . . . (click on left sidebar link) . . .
+BIO concluded in Part 6 . . . (click on right sidebar link) . . .

 (c) 2000, Jim Pinkoski.
 Jim’s photos and text are the protected private property of Jim Pinkoski.
 It is offered freely for your review on this web site, however, any reproduction of further use of any text or images contained in this material must be done only with prior written consent of Jim Pinkoski.